mmontone/peggy-input/README.md

 - `grammar`: String.
 Required.
 The Peggy grammar.
 - `completers`: Object.
 Required.
 Object with keys being the completer name, and value an object with `rule` and `candidates`. `rule` is the name of the Peggy rule to create.
+- `updateEvent`.
+String.
+Optional.
+The event for when the widget updates its status.
+By default, 'change' event is used.
+If you need a more instantanious widget, it is possible to use 'keyup' instead.
 - `showSyntaxErrorMsg`: Boolean.
 Optional.
 Default is `true`.
 When enabled show the syntax errors below the HTML input.
 - `onChange`: Function.
 Optional.
 A function handler that is invoked with the PeggyInput instance as argument when there's a change.
 - `errorMsgFormatter`.
 Function.
 Optional.
 A function that takes a PeggyInput instance and a Peggy SyntaxError and should return an error message string. `getExpectedDescription` could be useful to implement this function (see API below).